Access4Learning/sif3-framework-java/README.md

 any assumption about a data model.
 Only classes in the directories with a pre-fix 'sif3' form the framework code.

 ### Source Code dependencies
+The SIF3 Framework has a hierarchy of source directories.
+It determines which package can import classes from which other package.
+You can verify that the import dependencies aren't broken by running the appropriate ant task.
+Run them in the following order to ensure that no package hierarchy is violated:
+1. 02-clean
+2. 03-jar-components
+If you get no compilation errors that relate to imports then your depenendcy hierarchy is correct.
+Generally the hierarchy is:
+> sif3Common<-sif3InfraModel<-sif3InfraCommon<-sif3InfraREST.